Spray Painting Tips and Tricks for Beginners

 Spray paint comes in so many different colors and textures.
 You can find chalky styles, textured, hammered, metallic, glitter, regular, indoor, outdoor….just about any variation you can think of!

-I love using spray paint because it’s so cheap and easy to do and it’s fast!
+I love using spray paint because it’s so cheap and easy to do and it’s fast because it dries so quickly!
 Any beginner can do these DIY projects without any special tools or knowledge required.
 But there are some spray painting tips and tricks that will make the process easier!

 This spray painting tips and tricks article contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.